Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Application to estimating Pickands' constants

 \section{Application to estimating Pickands' constants}

-Suppose that $t_{1} < t_{2} < ... < t_{M}$ is a set of equally spaced real numbers.
-Suppose, moreover, that $\{Z(t_{i})\}_{1 \leq i \leq M}$ is a mean zero, variance one, stationary Gaussian process, with decreasing covariance function $r(t)$, $t \geq 0$.
-If $a > 0$, then (the proof of) Proposition 1 implies that
+Suppose that $t_{1} < t_{2} <\cdots< t_{M}$ is a set of equally spaced real numbers.
+Suppose, moreover, that $\{Z(t_{i})\}_{1 \leq i \leq M}$ is a mean zero, variance one, stationary Gaussian process with decreasing covariance function $r(t)$, $t \geq0$.
+If $a > 0$, then (the proof of) Proposition~\ref{pr1} implies that

-In a paper from 1996, Shao~\cite{shao} considers a (mean zero, variance one) stationary Gaussian process indexed by the half-line $[0,\infty)$, with covariance function
+In a paper from 1996, Shao~\cite{shao} considers a mean zero, variance one stationary Gaussian process indexed by the half-line $[0,\infty)$, with covariance function

-Such a process exists for each fixed $0 < \alpha < 2$.
-As $t \rightarrow 0$, we see (as did Shao~\cite{shao}) that $r(t)=1-t^{\alpha}/2+O(t^{2})$.
+Such a process exists for each fixed $0 < \alpha< 2$.
+As $t \rightarrow0$, we see (as did Shao~\cite{shao}) that $r(t)=1-t^{\alpha}/2+O(t^{2})$.
 We also note that, for $t > 0$,

-In proving Corollary 1, we shall assume that $\alpha$ is smaller than a certain fixed positive constant, which could be found explicitly if desired and should certainly be less than $1$.
-There is no loss in doing this, because $H_{\alpha} \gg 1$ for $\alpha$ larger than such a constant.
+From now on it will be convenient to employ Vinogradov's notation $\gg $, meaning ``greater than, up to a multiplicative constant.''
+Thus $p(\alpha) \gg q(\alpha)$ means the same as $q(\alpha) = O(p(\alpha ))$.
+In proving Corollary~\ref{co1}, we shall assume that $\alpha$ is smaller than a certain positive constant less than 1; a suitable explicit value could be extracted from our calculations if desired.
+There is no loss in this because $H_{\alpha} \gg1 \gg\sqrt{\alpha} (e \alpha /2)^{1/\alpha}$ for $\alpha$ larger than such a constant.
 To prove the corollary, we will study Shao's stationary process at the sample points $t_{i}=i/M$.
-Making the simple choice $a=1$ in the above discussion, we have
+Simply choosing $a=1$ in the above discussion, and comparing with Pickands' theorem in the \hyperref[sec1]{Introduction}, we see

-and we will investigate the largest value of $M$, depending on $u$ and $\alpha$, for which we can show that $\inf_{0 \leq h \leq 1/u} P(M,h) \gg 1$.
+and we will investigate the largest value of $M$, depending on $u$ and $\alpha$, for which we can show that $\inf_{0 \leq h \leq1/u} P(M,h) \gg1$.
 Note that a large value of $M$ corresponds to a close packing of sample points in the interval $[0,1]$.
 The reader should also note that there is nothing intrinsically asymptotic about most of our calculations, although we are interested in letting $u \rightarrow \infty$ to compare with Pickands' theorem.

-We want to apply Proposition 2, and can do so with the natural choices
+We want to apply Proposition~\ref{pr2}, and can do so with the natural choices

 since $r(t)$ is decreasing and positive.
 Thus $P(M,h)$ is at least